exynos5420/android_device_samsung_n2awifi/README.md

-SM-T520 device repo for CyangenMod.
+SM-T520 device repo for Cyanogenmod.
-# android_device_samsung_n2awifi